-The Mid-Atlantic Fishery Management Council (MAFMC or Council) and the Atlantic States Marine Fisheries Commission (ASMFC or Commission) are developing an amendment to the Fishery Management Plan (FMP) for Summer Flounder, Scup, and Black Sea Bass to potentially modify several aspects of the FMP relevant to summer flounder.
+The Mid-Atlantic Fishery Management Council (MAFMC or Council) and the Atlantic States Marine Fisheries Commission (ASMFC or Commission) are developing an amendment to the Fishery Management Plan (FMP) for Summer Flounder, Scup, and Black Sea Bass to potentially modify several aspects of the FMP relevant to the commercial summer flounder fishery, as well as modify the FMP objectives for summer flounder.

 - Fishery Management Plan (FMP) goals and objectives for summer flounder,

 - Commercial management measures and strategies, including:

 - Commercial allocation

 On March 29, 2018, NOAA Fisheries has released a supplemental notice of intent (NOI) seeking public comments on the Council and Board's proposal to modify the scope of the amendment formerly referred to as the “Comprehensive Summer Amendment.”
 The purpose of this comment opportunity is to allow the public to comment on the decision to modify the scope of the amendment.
 The Council and Commission are continuing to analyze a previously approved range of alternatives and developing a draft amendment document for public review.
 The public will have future opportunities to comment on the amendment during a formal public hearing process.
 Additional details and instructions for submitting comments are available in the notice published in the Federal Register.

 - Kiley Dancy, Mid-Atlantic Fishery Management Council: email@example.com, (302) 526-5257

 - Kirby Rootes-Murdy, Atlantic States Marine Fisheries Commission: firstname.lastname@example.org, (703) 842-0740

 The Council and Board considered Demersal Committee recommendations in December 2017, and made the following recommendations on each of the four amendment issues: